mpi-sws-rse/datablox/README.rst

 export BLOXPATH=path_to_datablox/blox

 Loader requires a json configuration file which specifies the topology.
 Some configuration files are present in examples directory.
-Loader takes the json configuration file and a list of ip-addresses (of nodes in which datablox can run) and distributes the elements described in the configuration among the different nodes.
+Loader takes the json configuration file and a list of ip-addresses (of nodes in which datablox can run) and distributes the blocks described in the configuration among the different nodes.

 For example, to run example.json in the local machine, the command would be (assuming it is being run in the datablox project directory):